Thermal Receipt Paper Project

 The second video provides detail about types of paperless point-of-sale systems and gives more details about how businesses can participate in the project.

-#3: BPA in thermal paper: paper use and exposure reduction strategies (coming soon)
+#3: BPA in thermal paper: strategies to reduce employee and customer exposure

 The third video presents strategies that employers and employees can use to reduce environmental releases and human exposure to BPA and BPS via thermal receipt papers.